-The Missouri Course Access and Virtual School Program (MOCAP) is in the process of developing a catalog of virtual online courses for students.
-Students will be able to take an entire course from any Internet-connected computer, available 24 hours a day, seven days a week.
+The Missouri Course Access and Virtual School Program (MOCAP) has developed a catalog of virtual online courses for students.
+Beginning with the 2019-2020 school year, students will be able to take an entire course from any Internet-connected computer, available 24 hours a day, seven days a week.
 MOCAP's mission is to offer Missouri students equal access to a wide range of high quality courses, flexibility in scheduling, and interactive online learning.
 The Missouri Department of Elementary and Secondary Education (DESE) and the State Board of Education oversee administration and quality assurance activities such as related content and delivery of courses.
-Local Education Agencies (LEAs) that provide virtual education outside of MOCAP are responsible for ensuring alignment and other statuory requirements are met.
+Local Education Agencies (LEAs) that provide virtual education outside of MOCAP are responsible for ensuring alignment and other statutory requirements are met.

 The MOCAP courses have been through a stringent review process, including:

 College Board approval of Advanced Placement (AP) courses in the catalog